 "I grant you, in hindsight, introducing these two features at the same time was a recipe for this kind of confusion," he continued.
 "It's really clear a lot of messages got jumbled up pretty badly.
 I do believe the soundbite that got out early was, 'oh my god, Apple is scanning my phone for images.'
 This is not what is happening."

 Staff dissension at Apple

 Unusually, some of the voices complaining about Apple's CSAM moves were from the company's own staff.
-Or rather, maybe staff have always been vocal about the company, but now we're seeing evidence of that from outside.
+Or rather, maybe staff have always been vocal about the company, but now we were seeing evidence of that from outside.